-17. Any product-specific assays used should ideally possess the characteristics described in Table S1.
-Whilst this group is not prescribing specific assays to be used for any particular product, it is hoped that the use of a standardised overall approach would allow meaningful comparisons (of risk) within specific groups of GT products.
-It is recognised that many of the items in Table S1 are aspirational/forward-looking, with the aim of producing the most human relevant / predictive assays.

-18. As knowledge and experience increase, a more deterministic approach, such as an "Adverse Outcomes Pathway (AOP)" analysis, could be used to illustrate potential pathogenesis of GT-induced carcinogenesis.
-Initially, AOP analysis on existing (nonclinical and clinical) cases of GT-induced carcinogenesis could be used to graphically demonstrate possible pathway(s) from a "molecular initiating event" (MIE; in this case integration of vector into host DNA), through a series of "key events" (KE), to a potential "Adverse Outcome" (AO; e.g. lymphoma following X-SCID or WAS GT; liver tumours following GT of neonatal mice).
-Further details on the AOP approach (with an example of a regulatory approved (non-GT) AOP) are given in supplementary materials, along with a hypothetical AOP framework for GT-driven carcinogenesis, and how this might be used prospectively.
+- 16. Risk factors considered to increase risk (of carcinogenesis) should be weighed against those that mitigate against.
+This can be further supported using product-specific assays assessing biologically relevant endpoints where available (Supplementary Table S1).
+Given the divergent limitations of both in vitro and in vivo approaches, a tiered approach starting with in vitro assays followed by appropriate and 3Rs-driven in vivo experiments should be adopted as a standard approach. - 17.
+Any product-specific assays used should ideally possess the characteristics described in Supplementary Table S1.
+While this group is not prescribing specific assays to be used for any particular product, it is hoped that the use of a standardized overall approach would allow meaningful comparisons (of risk) within specific groups of GT products.
+It is recognized that many of the items in Supplementary Table S1 are aspirational/forward-looking, with the aim of producing the most human-relevant/predictive assays. - 18.
+As knowledge and experience increase, a more deterministic approach, such as an "adverse outcomes pathway (AOP)" analysis, could be used to illustrate potential pathogenesis of GT-induced carcinogenesis.104 Initially, AOP analysis on existing (non-clinical and clinical) cases of GT-induced carcinogenesis could be used to graphically demonstrate possible pathway(s) from a "molecular initiating event" (in this case integration of vector into host DNA), through a series of "key events," to a potential "adverse outcome" (AO; e.g., lymphoma following X-SCID or WAS GT; liver tumors following GT of neonatal mice).
+Further details on the AOP approach (with an example of a regulatory approved (non-GT) AOP) are given in Supplementary Data S1, along with a hypothetical AOP framework for GT-driven carcinogenesis, and how this might be used prospectively.

-Future developments / Research needs
+Future developments/Research needs

-Areas identified by the group for future development and focus were:
+The areas identified by the group for future development and focus were as follows: